surarijit/Invisibilty-Cloak/README.md

 # Invisible-Cloak
-we will create this magical experience using an image processing technique called Color detection and segmentation.
+Being a harry potter fan I always had a childhood fantasy of using an invisibility cloak.
+Well it turns out that using simple image processing tricks I can now actually fulfil my childhood fantasy.
+We will create this magical experience using an image processing technique called Color detection and segmentation.
 Why Red?
 Sure, we could have used green or any other color also.
 ALOGRITHM: